Bachelor of General Studies

 You may be able to apply for scholarships to help with your study costs.

-- Some majors or disciplines may require further pre-requisites.
+- Depending on your area of interest, some majors or disciplines may require further assumed knowledge.

 English Language Requirements